-Given the use of a digital fiber in both the forward and the return for Remote PHY, and especially because this digital fiber is based on Ethernet technology, it is possible to collapse both of these networks into a single infrastructure.
+Given the use of a digital fiber in both the forward and the return for the RPN, and especially because this digital fiber is based on Ethernet technology, it is possible to collapse both of these networks into a single infrastructure.

-Therefore, the implementation of Remote PHY with an Ethernet interface between the CCAP and the RPN would make it be possible to implement a PON interface at the RPN.
+Therefore, the implementation of RPNs with an Ethernet interface between the CCAP and the RPN would make it be possible to implement a PON interface at the RPN.